Duke of York: History

-In the Middle Ages, York was a main city of Northern England and remains the seat of the archbishop of York since AD 735.
+In the Middle Ages, York was a main city of Northern England.
+It remains the seat of the archbishop of York since AD 735.
 Yorkshire is England's largest shire in area.

 York under its Viking name "Jorvik" was a petty kingdom in the Early Middle Ages.
 In the interval between the fall of independent Jorvik under Eric Bloodaxe, last king of Jorvik (d.
 954), and the first creation of the Dukedom of York, there were a few earls of York.

-The title Duke of York was first created in the Peerage of England in 1385 for Edmund of Langley.
-His son Edward, who inherited the title, was killed at the Battle of Agincourt in 1415.
-The title passed to Edward's nephew Richard, the son of Richard of Conisburgh, 3rd Earl of Cambridge (who had been executed for plotting against King Henry V).
-The younger Richard managed to obtain a restoration of the title, but when his eldest son, who inherited the title, became king in 1461 as Edward IV, the title merged into the Crown.
+The title Duke of York was first created in the Peerage of England in 1385 for Edmund of Langley, the fifth son of Edward III of England.
+His son Edward of Norwich, 2nd Duke of York, who inherited the title, was killed at the Battle of Agincourt in 1415.
+The title passed to Edward's nephew Richard, 3rd Duke of York, the son of Richard of Conisburgh, 3rd Earl of Cambridge (who had been executed for plotting against King Henry V).
+The younger Richard managed to obtain a restoration of the title, but when his eldest son, who inherited it, became king in 1461 as Edward IV, the title merged into the Crown.

 The title was next created for Richard of Shrewsbury, second son of King Edward IV.
 Richard was one of the Princes in the Tower, and, as he disappeared and was presumed dead without heirs, the title was considered extinct.

 The third creation was for Henry Tudor, second son of King Henry VII.
 When his elder brother Arthur, Prince of Wales, died in 1502, Henry became heir-apparent to the throne.
 When Henry ultimately became King Henry VIII in 1509, his titles merged into the crown.

 The title was created for the fourth time for Charles Stuart, second son of James I. When his elder brother, Henry Frederick, Prince of Wales, died in 1612, Charles became heir-apparent.
 He was created Prince of Wales in 1616 and eventually became Charles I in 1625 when the title again merged into the Crown.